C4ptainCrunch/thesis/source/index.rst

-Results of the jobs submited to AWS Batch can then be found in AWS CloudWatch.
+Results of the jobs submitted to AWS Batch can then be found in AWS CloudWatch.
 They are downloaded with a script available in the Annex XXX and then stored in :code:`source/data/*.jsonl`.
-These results are then processed and normalised and made available in Pandas DataFrame :cite:`pandas` importable with the following code.
+These results are then processed and normalized and made available in Pandas DataFrame :cite:`pandas` importable with the following code.